natcap/invest.users-guide/source/fisheries.rst

 For both Ricker and Beverton-Holt, spawners may be measured in numbers of individuals or in biomass, and the parameters should be specified appropriately.

 **Fecundity**: For the fecundity-based recruitment function, only age- or stage-specific fecundity values are needed, representing the number of offspring per mature individual.
-Caution is urged when selecting this option as age-based models must be carefully parameterized in order to reach equilibrium, and stage-based models may reach a false equilibrium.
+Caution is urged when selecting this option as age-based models must be carefully parameterized in order to reach equilibrium.
+Most parameter sets will result in a continuously increasing or decreasing population.
+We do not recommend this option for stage-based models.

 **Fixed**: In the fixed recruitment function, recruitment is time-invariant.
 A value for the fixed number of recruits must be given.
 Recruitment therefore does not depend on the abundance of mature individuals.